gabrel-dias/README/README.md

 You can click the Preview link to take a look at your changes.
 --->

-# Gabriel Dias, desenvolvedor e técnico em treinamento
+# Gabriel Dias, técnico de TI e desenvolvedor em treinamento
 ## Um pouco sobre mim
 Olá!